-An annotated bibliography is a list of citations to books, articles, and documents used for researching a topic.
-The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited.
+An annotated bibliography is a list of citations to books, articles, and documents used for researching a topic, followed by a brief synopsis, or annotation.

-The annotation should summarize the central theme and scope of the book or article.
-Include one or more sentences which:
+The annotation should summarize the central theme and scope of the resource and:

-- Explain how this work illuminates your topic or helps you shape your argument.
+- Explain how this work applies to your topic or helps shape your argument.